Policies and documents

-These regulations are issued under the authority of the Director of Information Learning and Estates who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.
+These regulations are issued under the authority of the Chief Information Officer who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.

-You must not use the IT facilities without the permission of Information Learning Services.
+You must not use the IT facilities without the permission of Innovation and Technology Services.

 You must comply with any reasonable written or verbal instructions issued by people with delegated authority in support of these regulations.
-If you feel that any such instructions are unreasonable or are not in support of these regulations, you may appeal via the Information Learning Services ServiceDesk, for the attention of the Director of Information Learning and Estates.
+If you feel that any such instructions are unreasonable or are not in support of these regulations, you may appeal via IT Support, for the attention of the Chief Information Officer.